scintill/pwsafejs/README.md

 Compatibility
 ---
-It works in recent versions of Google Chrome and Mozilla Firefox on Linux and Windows, the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.
+I've tested that it works in Google Chrome and Mozilla Firefox on Linux and Windows, Internet Explorer 8 (Windows 7), the Browser in Android 2.3 on my Nexus One, and Safari in iOS 4.2.1.

 It's optimized for web worker-capable browsers but uses several setTimeout() calls when Workers aren't available.
 Decryption can take 10-15 seconds on slow platforms such as my Nexus One and old iPod.